gaogao1030/Tencent-Youtu/README.md

     rails g youtu:install

-`rails g youtu:install` will generated the youtu.rb intialize file in config/initialze/youtu.rb
+`rails g youtu:install` will generated the youtu.rb intializer file in config/initializers/youtu.rb

 Signature's default store is File storage,but you can using Redis to store signature(optional)

     rails g youtu:redis_store

-`rails g youtu:install` will generated the youtu.rb initialize file in config/initialze/youtu_redis_store.rb
+`rails g youtu:install` will generated the youtu.rb initializer file in config/initializers/youtu_redis_store.rb

 ## Usage